ansys/pyaedt/doc/source/Resources/Contributing.rst

 Branching Model
 ~~~~~~~~~~~~~~~

-This project has a branching model that enables rapid development of features without sacrificing stability, and closely follows the Trunk Based Development approach.
+This project has a branching model that enables rapid development of features without sacrificing stability.
+This branching model closely follows the trunk-based development approach.

-The main features of our branching model are:

 - The master branch is the main development branch.
 All features, patches, and other branches should be merged here.
 While all PRs should pass all applicable CI checks, this branch may be functionally unstable as changes might have introduced unintended side-effects or bugs that were not caught through unit testing.
-- There will be one or many release/ branches based on minor releases (for example release/0.2) which contain a stable version of the code base that is also reflected on PyPi/.
-Hotfixes from fix/ branches should be merged both to master and to these branches.
-When necessary to create a new patch release these release branches will have their `__version__.py` updated and be tagged with a patched semantic version (e.g. 0.2.1).
-This triggers CI to push to PyPi, and allow us to rapidly push hotfixes for past versions of pyaedt without having to worry about untested features.
+- There will be one or many release/ branches based on minor releases (for example ``release/0.2``) that contain a stable version of the code base, which is also reflected on ``PyPi/``.
+Hotfixes from ``fix/`` branches should be merged both to ``master`` and to these branches.
+When create a new patch release is necessary, these release branches will have their `__version__.py` updated and be tagged with a patched semantic version (for example ``0.2.1``).
+This triggers CI to push to PyPi, and allows us to rapidly push hotfixes for past versions of PyAEDT without having to worry about untested features.
-- When a minor release candidate is ready, a new release branch will be created from master with the next incremented minor version (e.g. release/0.2), which will be thoroughly tested.
-When deemed stable, the release branch will be tagged with the version (0.2.0 in this case), and if necessary merged with master if any changes were pushed to it.
-Feature development then continues on master and any hotfixes will now be merged with this release.
-Older release branches should not be deleted so they can be patched as needed.
+- When a minor release candidate is ready, a new release branch will be created from ``master`` with the next incremented minor version (for example release/0.2), which will be thoroughly tested.
+When deemed stable, the release branch will be tagged with the version (``0.2.0`` in this case), and if necessary merged with ``master`` if any changes were pushed to it.
+Feature development then continues on ``master`` and any hotfixes will now be merged with this release.
+Older release branches should not be deleted so they can be patched if needed.

 Minor Release Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Minor releases are feature and bug releases that improve the functionality and stability of PyAedt.
-Before a minor release is created the following will occur:
+Minor releases are feature and bug releases that improve the functionality and stability of PyAEDT.
+Before crfeating a minor release, do the following:

-1. Create a new branch from the master branch with name release/MAJOR.MINOR (e.g. release/0.2).
+1. Create a new branch from the ``master`` branch with name ``release/``MAJOR.MINOR (for example ``release/0.2``).

-2. Locally run all tests as outlined in the Testing Section and ensure all are passing.
+2. Locally run all tests as outlined in the ``Testing`` section and ensure that all are passing.

-3. Locally test and build the documentation with link checking to make sure no links are outdated.
-Be sure to run make clean to ensure no results are cached.
+3. Locally test and build the documentation with link checking to make sure that no links are outdated.
+Be sure to run ``make clean`` to ensure that no results are cached.

     .. code::